nurpax/petmate/docs/index.md

 Undo/Redo: use platform shortcuts (e.g., `⌘Z` and `⌘⇧Z` on Mac).

+## Importing PETSCII from PNG image files

+As of version 0.6.0, Petmate supports importing PETSCII from PNG images.
+This import feature matches pixel data against the C64 ROM charsets (upper and lower case fonts).
+There is no "fuzzy" machine vision style matching, the code doing the import is looking for a pixel perfect match.
+This means images that have been scaled (double pixeled or other scale ratio) cannot currently be imported.
+The PNG importer also expects the image dimensions and borders to match those of VICE:

+- 320x200 for borderless images
+- 384x272 for images with border (left and right border width 32 pixels, top border 35 pixels, bottom 37 pixels).

+Colors are matched by quantizing the input pixels into indexed color by looking at the closest mean square error against all the color palettes supported by Petmate, and picking the match that has the smallest mean square error.
+If the input image contains colors that are wildly different from the Petmate prebaked palettes, some colors may come out wrong.
+Please report any problems via [GitHub issues](https://github.com/nurpax/petmate/issues).

 ## Preferences

 The settings are saved in the following location: